z1z0v1c/RigCountDownloader/README.md

 ![GitHub issues](https://img.shields.io/github/issues/z1z0v1c/RigCountProcessor)
 ![GitHub](https://img.shields.io/github/license/z1z0v1c/RigCountProcessor)

-A C# console application that downloads an Excel file from a specified website and converts it into a CSV file on your local drive.
+A .NET Core console application that retrieves a file from the web, processes the data using a given algorithm, and writes it to a specified output format.

+Currently supports processing Xlsx data using a simple Rig Count algorithm and writing to a Csv file.
+More options will be available soon.

 ---

 ## 📦 Features

-- Automated download of Excel files from a predefined URL.
+- Automated file download from a predefined URL.
-- Conversion of Excel data to CSV format.
+- Conversion and processing of Xlsx data to Csv format.
 - Command-line interface for ease of use.
+- Customizable behavior through command-line arguments and a config file
 - Modular code structure for maintainability.
 - Unit tests to ensure reliability.